Tuufless/FFXIV-Elemental-Raid-Macros/6.0_endwalker/savage_raids/p8s_2/README.md

 # Abyssos: The Eighth Circle (Savage) - Part 2

-**DISCLAIMER:** *I haven't gotten around to clearing P8S myself yet, so I may be missing some context in the translation below.*

 PF uses [Nukemaru's strat](https://youtu.be/RaLfkv-B2Zg), substituting [Hydi/Bijyon's strat for Limitless Desolation](#limitless-desolation).

 The combination is often nicknamed "**Nukehai**" (ぬけはい).